Emotional Freedom Technique (EFT) for Recovery

 - Drug & Alcohol treatment agencies looking for something new to offer to support positive outcomes

 If you are any of the above then do get in touch and see the info flyer here.

-Posted on February 18, 2011, in Drugs and Alcohol, Emotional Freedom Technique (EFT), Inspire Health and Mind, Post A Week 2011, Recovery and tagged Addictions, Dependency, EFT, EFT for Recovery, Emotional Freedom Technique, Inspire Health and Mind, Recovery, Service User Involvement.
+Posted on February 18, 2011, in Drugs and Alcohol, Emotional Freedom Technique (EFT), Inspire Health and Mind, Recovery and tagged Addictions, Dependency, EFT, EFT for Recovery, Emotional Freedom Technique, Inspire Health and Mind, Recovery, Service User Involvement.
 Bookmark the permalink.
 1 Comment.